Thdegraaff/IAB_demography_Project/README.md

 ## Introduction

-These files are the coding files for the paper *xxx*.
+These files are the coding files for the paper *Impact of youthshare on labor market outcomes in Germany*.
 Because of propietary reasons the data can unfortunately not be made public.

 The repository consists of: